Terms and Conditions

 21/ The Orwell Foundation reserves the right to change the panel of judges without notice.

-24/ For teachers entering a group of students (10 plus) we suggest the school makes a minimum £10 processing donation to the Orwell Foundation via our PayPal donation page.
-This helps us to ensure that we can continue to deliver a smooth process and personalised response to students.
+23/ For teachers entering a group of students (10+), we suggest a £35 minimum processing donation for schools with the means to pay.
+This is an entirely voluntary donation which helps us to ensure that we can continue to deliver a smooth process and personalised response to students.
+Payment can be made to The Orwell Foundation via our PayPal donation page.

 Winners:

-26/ The prize for winners of the Orwell Youth Prize is George Orwell’s complete fiction and full-length non-fiction works, a selection of essays and a cash prize of £50.
+24/ The prize for winners of the Orwell Youth Prize is George Orwell’s complete fiction and full-length non-fiction works, a selection of essays, a certificate and a cash prize of £100.
 Winning entries will also be published on the Orwell Youth Prize website.
-The schools of winning entrants will also receive the complete works of George Orwell for their library.
+The schools of winning entrants will also receive a further set of the complete works of George Orwell for their library.

-29/ The prize for runners-up is a collection of George Orwell’s essays.
+27/ The prize for runners-up is a collection of George Orwell’s essays and a certificate.
 Runners up will also have their entries published on the Orwell Youth Prize website.
 The Orwell Youth Prize reserves the right to change the prize.

-31/ Names and titles of entries of the winners, runners-up and those who are commended will be published on the Orwell Youth Prize Website in July 2024 and shared on Orwell Youth Prize social media channels.
-All winners and runners up will be announced at the Orwell Youth Prize Celebration Day at University College London in July 2024.
+29/ Names and titles of entries of the winners, runners-up and those who are commended will be published on the Orwell Youth Prize Website and shared on Orwell Youth Prize and Orwell Foundation social media channels.

 • Publishing the work online